Resuming October 2023

 Integral mental health therapy is fundamentally oriented toward wholeness.
 As the name suggests, this form of therapy works towards the integration of all aspects of the person - body, mind, and spirit.
 Integral therapy begins with a basic attitude that all people have a tremendous capacity for change, and that we all contain within us a natural impulse towards healing.

 Therapy is a collaborative relationship, and you will be invited to “lead the way” as we explore what is present for you.
 In session, I incorporate a variety of approaches to meet your unique goals.
-These include humanistic-existential, psychodynamic, transpersonal, and cognitive-behavioral modalities.
+These include humanistic-existential, gestalt, transpersonal, and cognitive-behavioral modalities.
 It is important to me that you feel seen, heard, and empowered in the therapy process.
 Together, we will work towards the creation of an atmosphere of safety and trust that supports your healing process.

 It is my experience that "what is in the way is the way," and that every challenge presents an opportunity for growth.
 In order to achieve real change, we must first accept ourselves, our relationships, and our lives exactly as they are.
 I will support you to arrive in the present moment.
 Together, we will turn towards your experiences, even those that have been pushed away or forgotten.